Some Common Questions:

 1) What size is the engine ?

-The engine is big - its 8' 6" long - the diameter of the engine is 16" wide with out the flywheels, 30" with the flywheels.
-The engine sits 16" off the ground.
-The weight of the engine is approximately 225 lbs.
-The flywheels are 30 inches in diameter.
-The overall envelope of the engine is 102" long, x 30" wide x 34" in height.
+The engine is big - its 103" long - the diameter of the engine is 24" wide, and 33" tall.
+The weight of the engine is approximately 200 lbs (flywheel is 50lbs of that).
+The hot end of the engine is 30" long by 12" in diameter.

 2) What is the power output of the engine?

 The engine out put power is a function of several variables - a) temperature difference between hot and cold ends of the engine (limited by the melting temperature of its aluminum head) b) baseline pressure that the engine operating at.
 Both of these parameters can vary based upon how you configure the engine.
-At its simplest configuration (low hot end heat of 400 F ) and no pressure - you'll see about 100 Watts of power output.
-At its max power out put (high hot end heat of 650 F) and pressure of 30 PSI you see about 1 KW of power output.
+At its simplest configuration (low hot end heat of 600 F ) and no pressure - you'll see about 200 Watts of power output.
+At its max power out put (high hot end heat of 650 F) and pressure of 28 PSI you see about 1 KW of power output.
 The power configuration is up to you and what works best for your application.
-We are adding additional design elements to the engine that will further increase power out, these elements will be available shortly.

 3) What is the best generator head to use with the engine ?

-The engine will rotate at speeds between 70 RPM at it low end profile up to 120 RPM at its high end profile (ie high heat and pressure).
-The pulley size of the output shaft can be exchanged to reach different optimal generator shaft speeds.
-One of the generator suppliers that has a nice product is the Renegade II from Missouri Wind and Power - Also the Ginlong series of generators appear to be a good fit, but we've yet to test.
-Shipping on the Ginlong generators comes from China at a steep price.
+The engine will rotate at speeds between 110 and 150 RPM .
+The pulley size of the output shaft and gen head can be exchanged to reach different optimal generator shaft speeds (for either 12V or 24V applicationss).
+One of the generator suppliers that has a nice product is the Renegade from Missouri Wind and Power - Also the Ginlong series of generators appear to be a good fit, but we've yet to test.
+You can use any generator of your choosing but keep in mind the packaging constraints of the gen head.
+We are happy to work with you on configurations that might be specific for your application.

 4) Is the engine dangerous to operate ?